slin63/chord-failure-detector/readme.md

 You might ask: "Why even include this step of adding nodes to a suspicion map and differentiating from `timeFailure` and `timeCleanup`?
 Why force yourself to manage more state when failure detection would work fine without it?"

 Imagine a scenario where `CollectGarbage` works by deleting a node *F* from the membership map the moment `(time.Now() - node.Timestamp) > timeFailure`.
 Immediately after this deletion, *F* recovers from a brief network outage and becomes active again.
-If the introducer is available, *F* should be able to rejoin the group soon.
+If the introducer is available, *F* should be able to rejoin the group without issues.
 However, there is some downtime between *F* coming back online and *F* rejoining the group.

 Using Chord-ish's suspicion mechanism, while *F* is down nodes are still actively trying to send it membership information.
 In this situation, as soon as *F* comes back online it begins receiving membership information and has minimal to no downtime before it can populate its finger table and begin heartbeating again.

 ### Summary

-Chord-ish is a membership layer that can tolerate random failures and membership changes with relative ease, as long as you don't try to use it to actually do anything intensive or try to do too much damage.
-It was a great learning experience and my first big golang project.
+Chord-ish is a membership layer that can tolerate random failures and membership changes with relative ease, as long as you don't try to use it to actually do anything.
+It was a great learning experience and my first big Golang project.
 There are many things about it that I'm not proud of.
 But there are a lot of things about it that I am.

 The end.